Director: Rudolf Jugert

 Synopsis: A middle-aged truck driver with a newly-wed daughter, Heinrich Schlüter (Hans Albers), finds smuggled money and becomes involved with a hijacking gang.
 During one of his trips from Bavaria to Frankfurt, he has a fateful encounter with a hitch-hiking young woman (Hildegard Knef), who is already engaged in a liaison with a black marketeer (Marius Goring).

-Comment: We first come across Kurt passed out stoned on a sofa in the office of the the bar where he plays piano at night.
-His girlfriend (Hildegard Knef) has come back to Frankfurt after visiting her mother and finds him there.
+Comment: We first come across Kurt passed out stoned on a sofa in the office of the bar where he plays piano at night.
+His girlfriend (Hildegard Knef) has come back to Frankfurt after supposedly visiting her mother and finds him there.
 It shows the gulf between British and German (and certainly American) films of this era that a main character would be shown smoking marijuana and lying passed out in a stupor.
 This is one of the many films where Marius plays piano and he also sings the film's theme song.
-It is a well-crafted film, with an interesting story, excellent performances by some of the best German actors of the time (including Marius Goring's real life wife, Lucie Mannheim, as Anna Schlüter, the wife of the truck driver), and beautiful photography which captures the fascinating background of a Germany in transformation but still scarred from the war.
+It is a well-crafted film, with an interesting story, excellent performances by some of the best German actors of the time (including Marius Goring's real life wife, Lucie Mannheim, as Anna Schlüter, the wife of the truck driver), and beautiful black and white cinematography which captures the fascinating background of a Germany in transformation but still scarred from the war.

 Marius Goring, in one of his rare German films, is astonishing as Kurt, giving him the cold and cynical as well as the human and frail side of his character.

 Reviews: On the German website Der Film Noir/The Film Noir (der-film-noir.de):